 Rossi was as enthusiastic as ever as he embarked on his ninth season with Yamaha in 2014.
 Looking to shake things up and get a fresh perspective, the Italian took a big chance and opted to start the season with a new Crew Chief.
 Bringing Silvano Galbusera into the team proved to be smart choice, the crew adapting quickly and working well together to achieve some impressive results.
 Rossi became a regular podium finisher and then made the extra step, sending his home crowd wild at the Misano circuit with a superb victory, a feat he was to repeat later in the year with a second win at Phillip Island to secure second in the final world standings.

-Last year (2016) Rossi again meant business right from the start of the season and he climbed the rostrum for the first time in 2016 in Argentina.
+Rossi meant business again in 2016.
+He climbed the rostrum for the first time that year in Argentina.
 Though struck by external circumstances on occasion, ‘The Doctor’ never lessened his attack and went on to secure nine further podium finishes, with wins in Jerez and Catalunya, remaining a key protagonist in the 2016 challenge until the overseas leg at the end of the year.
-Though he just missed out on the trophy and secured the Vice-Champion Title for the third year in a row, his and his teammate’s consistent drive did bring Yamaha its seventh FIM MotoGP Team Title.
+Though he just missed out on the trophy, he secured the Vice-Champion Title for the third year in a row.
+Rossi’s and his teammate’s consistent drive did bring Yamaha its seventh FIM MotoGP Team Title.

 Though Rossi is still chasing his tenth World Championship Title, he is already known as one of the greatest of all time.
 He equals Mike Hailwood and Carlo Ubbiali, who both wrote nine titles to their names in all classes, only Giacomo Agostini and Angel Nieto have more.
-Furthermore, with 55 wins from 189 races Rossi remains the most successful Yamaha racer of all time since he joined the Japanese factory.
-Finally Rossi is the only rider to win premier class titles on five different types of motorcycles (500cc 4-cylinder two-stroke, 990cc 5-cylinder four-stroke, Yamaha 990cc 4-cylinder four-stroke, Yamaha 800cc 4-cylinder four-stroke and a Yamaha 1000cc 4-cylinder four-stroke).
+With 56 wins from 206 races Rossi remains the most successful Yamaha racer of all time since he joined the Japanese factory.
+Moreover, Rossi is the only rider to win premier class titles on five different types of motorcycles (500cc 4-cylinder two-stroke, 990cc 5-cylinder four-stroke, Yamaha 990cc 4-cylinder four-stroke, Yamaha 800cc 4-cylinder four-stroke and a Yamaha 1000cc 4-cylinder four-stroke).

 contested in total